 If you are using content marketing for your business you need a strategy.
 But not just any strategy off the top of your head.
-You need a content marketing strategy that is well thought out in order to be successful.
-Rushing into it and just throwing everything out there to see what sticks is not a strategy.
+You need a content marketing strategy that is well-thought-out in order to be successful.
+Rushing into it and just throwing everything out there to see what sticks are not a strategy.
 Keep reading if you want to learn the 3 most essential components to a successful content marketing strategy.

 Setting Your Goals

 It may seem obvious but how many times have you started working on a piece of content with no clear goal in mind?
 If you are like most of us when we were getting started there is an overriding need to just get something out there and hope “if you build it they will come”.